 To catch the parade from the areas closer to the Savannah River, where all the action is, I highly recommend getting there bright and early to claim your spot.
 But, you will also be waiting quite a long time as this is closer to the end of the parade route.
 The most crowded areas will be along Bay Street and on Bull Street.

-There is also Bleacher Seating available in certain areas, but it will cost you up to $45 per person!
+There is also Bleacher Seating available in certain areas, but it will cost between $30 to $45 per person!

 If you’d like a more relaxed viewing spot and be able to see the parade earlier in the route, then I recommend you claim a spot on Abercorn Street closer to the Forsyth Park end.
 You’ll still want to get there a little early, especially if you bring chairs, but it won’t be nearly as crowded or raucous.